Digital Transformation

 Cyber Emergency Response

-- Monitor and respond to cyber events and cybersecurity threats, supplementing the external service provider (MDR) through the Security Operating Center (SOC), with continuously monitor and manage cyber risks for 24 hours a day.
+- Monitor and respond to cyber events and cybersecurity threats, supplementing the external service provider (Manage Defense and Response: MDR) through the Security Operating Center (SOC), with continuously monitoring and managing cyber risks for 24 hours a day.

 Performance